Developer Guide

 5.1.2.
 Current Implementation

-This section describes the main implementation common across all XYZManagers
+This section describes the main implementation common across all XYZManagers.

-contains one or more UniqueList
+Each XYZManager contains one or more UniqueList,

 a generic interface that enforces uniqueness of the item in the list.